 If a given deployment has no preference about the use of QoS preconditions, the session originator (CMS_O) SHOULD include a Supported header containing the value "precondition".
-For each QoS precondition it includes in the SDP, the precondition-type MUST then be "qos", the strength-tag MUST be "none", the desired status-type MUST be "e2e", and the direction-tag MUST be "sendrecv".
+For each QoS precondition it includes in the SDP, the precondition-type MUST then be "qos", and the status-type MUST be segmented, i.e. there needs to be separate attributes for the local and the remote segment as described in [11].
+The strength-tag in the desired-status attributes MUST be "none", and the direction-tag in the local and remote desired-status attributes MUST be "sendrecv".